Table of contents

 In a large, heavy-bottomed ovenproof skillet or Dutch oven, heat the olive oil over high heat until smoking.
-Season the short ribs aggressively with kosher salt and pepper, and dredge them in the chestnut flour, shaking off the excess.
+Season the short ribs aggressively with kosher salt and pepper, dredge them in the chestnut flour, and shake off the excess.
 Place them, 5 at a time, in the hot oil and sear until deep brown on all sides, about 15 minutes per batch.
-Transfer the short ribs to a plate and set aside.
+Transfer the short ribs to a plate and set them aside.

 Add the carrots, onions, celery, and garlic to the skillet and cook over high heat until browned and softened, 6 to 7 minutes.
 Season the vegetables with salt and pepper, and stir in the chestnut beer, tomato sauce, chicken stock, and herb bundle.
 Scrape the bottom of the skillet with a wooden spoon to dislodge the brown bits, and bring the mixture to a boil.
-Return the short ribs to the skillet, cover, and place it in the oven.
-Cook for 2 hours.
+Return the short ribs to the skillet, cover, and place them in the oven—Cook for 2 hours.

 Uncover the skillet and continue to cook for 30 minutes, or until the meat is fork-tender.
 Remove from the oven and use a ladle or a kitchen spoon to skim the fat from the braising liquid.